kill9zombie/elixir_dojo/DOJO.md

 Dave Thomas' [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) book is very good.

 Jose Valim has done a [How I Start](http://www.howistart.org/posts/elixir/1) using the game Portal as an example.
 Videos from the Elixir conferences have made it to [confreaks.tv](http://confreaks.tv/tags/40).
-[Phoenix](http://www.phoenixframework.org/) is a niceElixir web framework.
+[Phoenix](http://www.phoenixframework.org/) is a nice Elixir web framework.

 I don't know if it's just because I'm already into it, but it does seem to be gaining momentum at the moment.
 Have fun.